osomike/databricks-mlops-init/README.md

      - This service principal will handle operations such as deploying bundles, pushing configurations, and managing jobs.

 ### 6. GitHub Token with Adequate Permissions
-   - A **GitHub Personal Access Token (PAT)** with the necessary permissions on the organization githuab space is required to automate repository creation and configure secrets/variables:
+   - A **GitHub Personal Access Token (PAT)** with the necessary permissions on the organization github space is required to automate the repository creation and configure access and secrets/variables:
-     - Permissions needed:
+     - Repository permissions needed:
        - **Administration**: To create new private repositories for each ML use case and assign collaborators with admin, write, or read permissions to the newly created repository.
        - **Commit statuses**: To add commits to the new repositories.